GregoryPetrochenkov-NOAA/nwc2wmadataprep/README.md

 These data feed a geoserver infrastructure available here: https://labs.waterdata.usgs.gov/geoserver/web/

-Every effort has been made to automate creation of .pgdump files using the script config_commands.sh
+Every effort has been made to automate creation of .pgdump files using the script ogr2pgdump.sh

 This repository contains source data and assumes access to a locally running PostGres database and